-Leadpages is an online platform used for collecting qualified leads, selling products and services, and engaging members of an existing community.
+Leadpages is an online platform used to collect qualified leads, sell products and services, and engage members of an existing community.
 It does this through one or a combination of the following: code-free websites, standalone landing pages, pop-ups and alert bars in an existing website, opt-in texts, and a social media ad builder.

 Leadpages provide businesses an all-in-one solution to capture qualified leads and convert these leads to customers.
-This solution is not a simple tool wherein companies would have to start from scratch in terms of their page design and content.
-Users get access to multiple templates with pre-loaded content that they can easily customize according to their business’ offer or industry.
+This solution is not a simple tool wherein companies would have to start from scratch regarding their page design and content.
+Users access multiple templates with pre-loaded content that they can easily customize according to their business’ offer or industry.

 Leadpages give users real-time suggestions on how to improve traffic conversion.
 It also lets users integrate the website, landing pages, and other tools in the platform to third-party marketing tools and analytics.

 Users can easily accomplish the work of weeks of web development within a few hours.
 Design elements are easily accessible through a sidebar with all the customizations available.
 Placing and resizing elements are done by dragging and dropping.
 Clicking on any button or widget would bring up options on a font, font size, button, and text colors.

 Leadpages customers can connect to more than 40 tools for online sales and marketing.
 Some of these (like Hubspot, Marketo, and Salesforce) have advanced integration for directly send lead information between platforms.
 It also has Zapier integration so businesses can access more platforms, CRMs, or apps.

 Users do not need coding knowledge to design the page and menu since they need to drag-and-drop page and menu elements to customize their website.
 The global website style settings, like fonts and favicons, drastically decrease the time needed to build the site or change its look in the future.